Year of the Novel

 3. Character: going deeper

-Avoiding stereotypes, identifying archetypes and making full use of minor and supporting characters.
+Avoiding stereotypes, identifying archetypes, writing across gender and cultural lines and making full use of minor and supporting characters.

 4. Advanced plotting: the relationship between character and plot

 Is your character mostly pulled through events by twists of fate or is your plot driven by choices your character makes?
 We’ll look at how integrating character and plot makes both elements stronger.